Puermuta/Dark-Mode-for-Frontend-Mentor/README.md

+![Screenshot of Frontend Mentor with dark mode](assets/screenshot.png "## Preview")

 # Dark Mode for Frontend Mentor
 Simple web extension to make Frontend Mentor dark mode.
 Developed for Firefox, but should also work for chromium-based browsers like Chrome, Edge and Opera.

-### Preview
-![Screenshot of Frontend Mentor with dark mode](assets/screenshot.png "## Preview")

 ### How I made it
 I used devtools to find the variables controlling the color of elements, and changed the various color properties to a darker tone.